Prehistoic/DroidGrity/IDEAS.md

 - Finir debug hash cert quand signing scheme = v1
 - Finir debug hash cert quand signing scheme = v2 & arch = x86_64

+- Clean out the .cpp.template code by dividing it into smaller files (see notes in the template)
+- Use o-llvm to obfuscate the dylib

 - Fill README.md

 - Create a docker image